UnrealContainers/unrealcontainers.github.io/collections/_docs/concepts/nvidia-docker.md

 4. Install the NVIDIA Container Toolkit by following [the instructions for your specific Linux distribution](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

-5. If you would like to test out a specific graphics API, pull the revelant NVIDIA base container images from Docker Hub:
+5. If you would like to test out a specific graphics API, pull the relevant NVIDIA base container images from Docker Hub:

     - [nvidia/opengl](https://hub.docker.com/r/nvidia/opengl/) for OpenGL support
     - [nvidia/cuda](https://hub.docker.com/r/nvidia/cuda/) for CUDA support